mincequi/OmniFunken/README.md

 OmniFunken
 ==========
-OmniFunken aims to be a multi purpose media renderer.
+OmniFunken aims to be a general purpose media render daemon.

 Features
 --------